neurostuff/compose-docs/docs/guide/Project/Specification.md

 ### 2) **Select Analyses**
    Now you will select which studies & analyses you want to include in your meta-analysis.
 To do so, select the annotation column for inclusion, which determines which analyses are used in the meta-analysis.
-B y default, the "included" column contains all studies and analyses, but you can modify this based on your needs by editing `Annotations` in the Extraction step.
+By default, the "included" column contains all studies and analyses, but you can modify this based on your needs by editing `Annotations` in the Extraction step.

    A preview of the included studies based on the selected annotation column will be displayed.